 Such projects are considered level 1 because students really only need to know definitions to complete the task.

 Level 2 tasks require students to think about the things they know.
 Level 2 tasks involve sorting, classification, and comparison.
 In addition to knowing facts and details, students are asked to summarize and prioritize information.

-Teachers can assign existing Wixie sorting or classification activities or create their own customized organizers like an umbrella organizer for summarizing and identifying a main idea.
+Teachers can assign existing Wixie sorting or classification templates or create their own customized organizers like an umbrella organizer for summarizing and identifying a main idea.

 Students can also choose from the graphic organizer templates available to them to organize information on their own.
 They may use text bubbles to show connections between ideas and processes.
 By combining text, images, and voice recording, they can share summaries and comparisons with projects like book cover design and If/But Comparatives.

-Because level 2 activities require students to organize and apply information for understanding, they are helpful for assessing student comprehension of information.
+Because level 2 tasks require students to organize and apply information for understanding, they are helpful for assessing student comprehension of information.

 Level 3 - Strategic Thinking